 The Bottom Line

-A little attention to your tire pressure can double the life of your tires, improve your fuel efficiency and keep you and your car safer on the road.
+A little attention to your tire pressure can double the life of your tires, improve your fuel economy, prevent tire failure or blowouts, and keep you and your car safer on the road.
 Optimal tire pressure can also help prevent a flat tire.
 Speaking of that, if you have a spare tire in your car, be sure to check its air pressure regularly, too.